-- When positioned properly, they block entry by the sperm into the cervix - Must be left in vagina for 6-8 hours after sexual activity - Spermicide should be reapplied in the vagina for each repeated act of intercourse
+• When positioned properly, they block entry by the sperm into the cervix

+- Must be left in vagina for 6-8 hours after sexual activity - Spermicide should be reapplied in the vagina for each repeated act of intercourse

 Advantages Disadvantages

-Advantages Disadvantages

-Used only at time of intercourse Person using it is in charge of placement and use No hormones Must be available at time of intercourse Requires proper insertion technique Use of spermicide may cause irritation of vaginal and rectal walls, increasing risk of contracting HIV & STIs Can't be used by those with an allergy to spermicide Diaphragm may increase risk of persistent urinary tract infection Cervical cap shouldn't be used during menstruation may cause vaginal odour and discharge May become dislodged during sexual activity If left in vagina longer than recommended, Toxic Shock Syndrome may occur
+1. Must be available at time of intercourse

+2. Requires proper insertion technique

+3. Use of spermicide may cause irritation of vaginal

+and rectal walls, increasing risk of contracting HIV

+1. Used only at time of & STIs

+intercourse 4.
+Can't be used by those with an allergy to

+2. Person using it is in spermicide

+charge of placement 5.
+Diaphragm may increase risk of persistent urinary

+and use tract infection

+3. No hormones 6.
+Cervical cap shouldn't be used during

+menstruation - may cause vaginal odour and

+discharge

+7. May become dislodged during sexual activity

+8. If left in vagina longer than recommended, Toxic

+Shock Syndrome may occur